Bachelor of Science in Applied Health Science

 BGSU’s College of Health and Human Services was the first collegiate unit in northwest Ohio devoted exclusively to academic programs in health and human services.

-There are 8 active student organizations with many connected to their national professional affiliation.
+There are active student organizations associated with the professions represented by the specializations.
+Several of these are connected to their national professional affiliation.
 Each major emphasizes hands-on opportunities through practical experiences and laboratory courses.

 The college sponsors a Natural and Health Sciences Residential Community where students benefit from learning and socializing with other students taking similar classes, increased contacts with faculty in the health and science academic majors, and academic advising and career exploration that takes place within the residence hall.